Ameek94/BOBE/docs/source/examples/detailed_usage.rst

 Now let's set up the BOBE configuration and run the optimization.
 We'll use the default WIPStd (Weighted Integrated Posterior Standard Deviation) acquisition function which is a cheap and approximate measure of :math:`\Delta \log Z` (see our `paper <https://arxiv.org/abs/2512.xxxx>`_ for details).
+When the value of this acquisition function drops below the provided logz_threshold, BOBE will start running nested sampling on the GP surrogate to get a precise estimate of the evidence and its uncertainty.
+If this uncertainty is below the threshold for a specified number of successive iterations, BOBE will declare convergence and stop.

 .. code-block:: python